Renewables are the Future

+Renewables accounted for majority of new US capacity.
 Although the concrete data for the final months of last year isn’t in yet, the U.S. Energy Information Administration (EIA) says it expects renewable generation capacity to have accounted for most 2016 capacity additions in the country.
 In a new analysis, the agency notes it based its numbers for November and December on planned reported additions, and those projections are subject to change.

 Once the final data is in, though, the EIA expects 24 GW of new generating capacity to have been added to the U.S. power grid during 2016.
 For the third consecutive year, more than half of these additions are slated to have been renewable technologies, especially wind and solar.